- Young People,

 They shared the things they miss, the things they worry about and the ways they would improve their neighbourhoods.
 They wrote stories about what they would do if they were invisible for a day, wrote a new St Helens Town Anthem and shared their recommendations.

-200 copies of The Book of St Helens will be shared with the children and people in St Helens who influence the town with messages from the children and an invitation to respond.
+200 copies of The Book of St Helens were shared with the children and people in St Helens who influence the town with messages from the children and an invitation to respond.

 The Book of St Helens was printed by environmentally friendly, community owned printers MARC the Printers in Salford, who also printed Kate Hodgson’s lovely PARRTY Zine.